dotnet/iot/src/devices/Vcnl4040/README.md

     further configuration, like setting up a cancellation level for the proximity sensor.

     ### Implementation
     The preparation of the binding for use is straightforward.
-During instantiation, an initialized I2CDevice is passed.
-To ensure the correct functioning of the device, it should be verified.
+The binding is initialized with the given I2CDevice.
+During initialization it checks the correct functioning of the device and the compatibility basing on the device identifier.
+It also resets the device registers to default values.

     ```
     I2cDevice i2cDevice = I2cDevice.Create(new I2cConnectionSettings(busId: 1, Vcnl4040Device.DefaultI2cAddress));
-    Vcnl4040Device vcnl4040 = new(i2cDevice);
+    Vcnl4040Device vcnl4040;

     try
     {
-        vcnl4040.VerifyDevice();
+        vcnl4040 = new(i2cDevice);
     }
     catch (IOException ex)
     {